Updated on August 31st, 2022 by Quinn Mohammed

 Alibaba’s share price decline is consistent with a broader downturn in Chinese technology stocks.

 We’ve compiled a list of nearly 300 technology stocks complete with important investing metrics, such as price-to-earnings ratios and dividend yields, which you can access below:

 Alibaba does not currently pay a dividend to shareholders.
 However, in contrast to other high-growth tech stocks that do not pay dividends and might never, such as Netflix (NFLX), Uber (UBER), and Lyft (LYFT), Alibaba is highly profitable and generates positive free cash flow.

-Nevertheless, as Alibaba does not pay a dividend yet, the big question for income investors is whether the company will ever pay a dividend.
+As a result, the company has the capacity to initiate and sustain a dividend.
+Therefore, the big question for income investors is whether the company will ever decide to pay a dividend.

 Alibaba is a gigantic e-commerce company, which provides online and mobile commerce businesses in China and in many other international markets.

 It operates in four segments: Core commerce, cloud computing, digital media and innovation initiatives.
 While the company expects meaningful growth from all its segments, its core commerce business is by far its most important, as it generates essentially all the earnings of the company.

 The primary concern for Alibaba is the regulatory crackdown in China, which has exposed investors to geopolitical risk.
 While Alibaba remains a highly profitable company, displaying net income margins that often surpass the 25%+ levels, its shares have been lagging due to the ongoing concerns surrounding Chinese equities.

 Further, the Chinese government’s involvement in steering the company’s direction, combined with the ongoing crackdown on Big Tech, has also been raising questions among investors.